hharsh0/realtime-chat-app/README.md

 If you refresh the messages will get deleted, no feature to save it as of now.

 ### Hint
-use npm install to install all dependencies.
+if you are cloning, use npm install to install all dependencies.